clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-As a federal agency or an entity supporting a federal agency need to understand the relationships between the Certification Authorities (CAs) within the Federal Public Key Infrastructure (FPKI).
-The FPKI Crawler provides a relationship view of all CAs with a relationship to the FPKI.
+As a federal agency, or an organization supporting an agency, you need to understand the relationships between the Certification Authorities (CAs) within the Federal Public Key Infrastructure (FPKI).
+The FPKI Crawler is an interactive website that gives you tools to view these relationships; understand validation paths to the Root, Federal Common Policy CA (COMMON); obtain public certificate data for reporting and analysis; and download public CA certificates.

 The FPKI Crawler is an interactive website that will help you to:

-* See the relationships between the hundreds of Certification Authorities (CAs) in the Federal Public Key Infrastructure (FPKI)
-* Understand how each CA’s certificate path validates to the Root, Federal Common Policy CA (COMMON)
+* Understand how each CA’s certificate path validates to the Root,
 * Obtain public CA certificate data for reporting and analysis
 * Download public CA certificates
 <!--The intro didn't fully encapsulate all that the FPKI Crawler does, so I added the rest--hopefully correct. -->